 From May–Aug in 2021, I collected fecal samples from 99 adult black-throated blue warblers and successfully recovered arthropod DNA from 98 of the samples (Table 1).
 Illumina sequencing generated 34 million COI sequences with 25 million of these reads passing quality filters, from which we identified 395 taxa in the phylum Arthropoda.
 These represented 17 arthropod orders, 121 families, and 249 were identified to the species level.
 Most taxa were rare; 192 (48.6%) of the taxa were detected in only one sample.
 All orders in the mock community were correctly identified.

-Taxonomic Diversity

-Alpha-diversity (Shannon diversity) was significantly lower during the late survey period relative to the mid survey period (Kruskal-Wallis signed rank test: H = 4.25, p = 0.039; Fig. 1).
-However, alpha-diversity did not differ significantly among elevation zones (H = 2.01, p = 0.37), age classes (H = 4.13, p = 0.13), sexes (H = 1.13, p = 0.29), or breeding stages (H = 1.64, p = 0.65).

 Diet Composition

-Individual samples contained a median of five orders (range = 2–9, n = 17), 12 families (range = 4–26, n = 121), and 12 species (range = 3–25, n = 249).
+The family-level composition of black-throated blue warbler diets showed significant variation between the three sampling periods (Table 1).
+NMDS ordination generated a 3-dimensional solution (stress = 0.23) which highlighted differences in diet composition for the late survey period compared to early and mid (Figure 1a).
+Diet composition also showed strong differences between age groups and weak differences between elevations (Figure S1).
+There was no interaction effect between period and elevation.
+Variation within diets differed based on survey period but not elevation or age (Table 1).
+Birds had increased diet variability as the season progressed, and pairwise comparisons between periods demonstrated that mean multivariate dispersion was greater in the late survey period compared to the early (p = 0.042) and mid (p < 0.001) periods (Figure 1b).

+LINDSEY, TEXT TO ADD: Next, it’s time to add 1-2 paragraphs with the important descriptive results – similar to what you’ve already done for your honors thesis.
+The goal here is to highlight any important patterns in FOO results and diet composition.

+Reference the FOO table and highlight the families with especially high occurrence.
+Let me know if you need total FOO calculations (i.e., not split up by period).

+Bring up any special cases worth noting.
+E.g., is it worth reporting the invasive taxa you found in the samples?
+Anything especially surprising or unexpected?

+Many taxa showed patterns between seasons.
+Reference Figure 2.

+If you want to include the full family-level FOO table or a species-level FOO table in the supplement, reference it here.

 Lepidoptera was the most frequently detected order, occurring in 100% of samples, and Notodontidae was the most frequently detected family, occurring in 90.8% samples.
 At the species level, the species with the highest frequency of occurrence in black-throated blue warblers diets were: 1) Heterocampa guttivitta (saddled prominent; FOO = 83.3%) and Philodromus rufus (a running crab spider; FOO = 75.0%) during the early survey period, 2) Heterocampa guttivitta (90.3%) and Orthofidonia exornata (a geometrid moth; FOO = 62.5%) during the mid survey period, and 3) Heterocampa guttivitta (FOO = 96.9%) and Theridion frondeum (Eastern long-legged cobweaver; FOO = 90.6%) during the late survey period.
 At each elevation zone, the species with the highest frequency of occurrence were: 1) Heterocampa guttivitta (FOO = 90.0%) and Theridion frondeum (FOO = 56.7%) at low elevation, 2) Heterocampa guttivitta (FOO = 89.7%) and Philodromus rufus (FOO = 79.3%) at mid elevation, and 3) Heterocampa guttivitta (FOO = 92.9%) and Theridion frondeum (FOO = 92.9%) at high elevation.
 The species with the highest frequency of occurrence in each age class were: 1) Heterocampa guttivitta (FOO = 96.0%) and Theridion frondeum (FOO = 68.0%) for HY, 2) Heterocampa guttivitta (FOO = 80.0%) and Orthofidonia exornata (FOO = 80.0%) for SY, and 3) Heterocampa guttivitta (FOO = 84.4%) and Theridion frondeum (FOO = 56.3%) for ASY.